aza0092/Clean-Code-Notes/README.md

 # Clean Code
 My personal notes on the book Clean Code - A Handbook of Agile Software Craftsmanship by Robert C. Martin

-I only added notes that are new knowledge to me, and excluded info I already know and practise

 # Index